dodocloud/games-course/wiki/docs/environment.md

 │
 └───examples                // coding examples
-│   │   assets              // assets that are copied into build folder │   │   src                 // source files
+│   │   assets              // assets that are copied into build folder │   │   libs                // libraries for examples and demo projects │   │   src                 // source files
 │   │   view                // PUG templates that are bundled by Parcel │